McMaster-Baby-Lab/handbook/pages/basics/basicRules.md

 - **Lab Calendar**
   - The Lab Calendar is used to coordinate the scheduling of studies and meetings for the lab.
 It is important to check the lab calendar prior to scheduling participants to avoid double booking two studies using the same technology at the same time.

-  Basic Rules for using the Lab Email:
+ **Basic Rules for using the Lab Email:**
-  - Updating the calendar: Keep the lab calendar up-to-date by promptly adding and modifying study appointments and meetings.
+  - **Updating the calendar:** Keep the lab calendar up-to-date by promptly adding and modifying study appointments and meetings.
 Regularly review the calendar to stay informed of upcoming activities.
-  - Event Details: Label the event with the study name and ensure you have alotted the correct amount of time for the study.
+  - **Event Details:** Label the event with the study name and ensure you have alotted the correct amount of time for the study.
 Add relevant notes if neccessary.
-  - Collaborative Editing: All lab members have access to edit the calendar, do not delete the entries of others without proper communication.
+  - **Collaborative Editing:** All lab members have access to edit the calendar, do not delete the entries of others without proper communication.
 Communicate and coordinate with other lab members to find alternatives if there is a scheduling conflict.

-### Lab Ettiquette
+## Lab Ettiquette

+- **Personal Items:**
-Once you enter the lab space, please leave all personal items in student offices.
+   - Once you enter the lab space, please leave all personal items in student offices.
    - It is not recommended to leave any personal items such as laptops or other valuables in the lab space overnight.

+-**Noise Level:**
-When families are present in the lab for testing with other lab members, please ensure that you are quiet and professional so that we do not disrupt the family during the experiment.
+   - When families are present in the lab for testing with other lab members, please ensure that you are quiet and professional so that we do not disrupt the family during the experiment.

-Please make sure that you are quiet when walking in the hallways outside of our lab space as well.
+   - Please make sure that you are quiet when walking in the hallways outside of our lab space as well.
 We are surrounded by many other labs who may be running studies and require a non-distracting environment.

-Close the door when
+- **Doors:** Ensure the doors to the lab space and within the lab space are closed when leaving the space and if a study is taking place.

 ### Leaving the space